neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21/paper.md

 There are two main views into the system.
-The first one is an overview over all files and what state they are in, whether they have been moved from the inbox, if they've been backed up and if they have gotten the EGA identifiers from [Central EGA](https://ega-archive.org) [TODO: cite], see Figure \ref{fig1}.
+The first one is an overview over all files and what state they are in, whether they have been moved from the inbox, if they've been backed up and if they have gotten the EGA identifiers from [Central EGA](https://ega-archive.org), see Figure \ref{fig1}.
 It is possible from this view to also click on a file to go to the second view with information about all events that has happened to that specific file, to aid the helpdesk staff in the task of supporting the submitting researcher, see Figure \ref{fig2}.

 ![Detailed event log for a file.
 The top panel shows the current state of a file while the bottom panel contains a log of every event the file has gone through. \label{fig2}](./paper-file-detail.png)